martinbudden/Protoflight/README.md

 ### Running the PIDs in *Quaternion Space*

 I have on occasion toyed with the idea of running the PIDs in *Quaternion Space*.
-That is, instead of having 3 PIDs (one for each of roll, pitch, and yaw) a transformation would be applied to these PIDs, mapping them onto 4 PIDs in *Quaternion Space*, one for each of w, x, y, and z.
+That is, instead of having 3 PIDs (one for each of roll, pitch, and yaw) a transformation would be applied to these PIDs, mapping them onto 4 PIDs in *Quaternion Space*, one PID for each of w, x, y, and z.

 The idea of operating in *Quaternion Space* is not without precedent: the Madgwick Sensor Fusion Filter can in some ways be regarded as